Maleficent (soundtrack): Background

 James Newton Howard was announced to compose the film score in October 2012.
 Robert Stromberg had added that he wanted him to score for the film, in the very first place and had tracked the pre-visuals of the director's cut with his music from other films.
-When Howard was officially onboard, Stromberg felt that "he emotionally heightened the Maleficent with what felt like a classic film score".
+When Howard was officially on board, Stromberg felt that "he emotionally heightened the Maleficent with what felt like a classic film score".
 The recording was held at the Abbey Road Studios in London.

 Apart from Howard's score, the album also featured a cover version of the track "Once Upon a Dream" performed by Lana Del Rey.
 The track is originally composed by Pyotr Ilyich Tchaikovsky and written by Jack Lawrence and Sammy Fain from the 1959 film Sleeping Beauty, and features as the title song for Maleficent.
 Del Rey performed the cover version of the track on stage at the 56th Annual Grammy Awards on January 26, 2014, where the song was also released for free digital download during its first week of availability by the Google Play Store, and by February 4, the song was made available for purchase.

 Walt Disney Records released the film's soundtrack on May 26, 2014, featuring 23 tracks.
 Recalling in a 2016 interview to Phillip Valys of Sun-Sentinel, Howard called Maleficent as one of his favourite films he had scored for.
 He performed the orchestral score live at the Adrienne Arsht Center for the Performing Arts in Miami, Florida, on February 19, 2016, along with the other orchestral film scores, including The Dark Knight and The Hunger Games film series.